AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git02/git02.md

 ---
 syncID: 1d30df8e044b4c9e9098ac47310a0380
 title: "Git 02: GitHub.com - Repos & Forks"
-description: "This tutorial teaches you how to fork, or copy, an existing GitHub repository."
+description: "Test - This tutorial teaches you how to fork, or copy, an existing GitHub repository."
 dateCreated: 2016-05-06
 authors: Megan A. Jones
 contributors: